Uses of aluminium mirrors

-Aluminium and aluminium alloys are popular for making lightweight scanning mirrors and galvanometer mirrors, or where weight is an issue such as in aerospace, defence and medical laser systems.
-LBP manufacture solid aluminium mirrors that are used as first surface (or front surface) mirrors.
+Aluminium and aluminium alloys can easily replace most glass mirrors, and are popular for making lightweight scanning mirrors and galvo mirrors or where overall weight is an issue such as in aerospace, defence and medical optical systems.
+Customers working to optimise SWaP (size, weight and power) should be aware of aluminium mirrors.

-Aluminium substrates are a good alternative to silicon or glass mirrors in flying optics systems, as aluminium is far easier to machine into complex shapes.
+Aluminium based mirrors are a good alternative to Silicon mirrors in moving mirror or flying optics applications as aluminium is far easier to engineer into complex shapes.
 Further weight saving is possible by using ribbed and pocketed designs on the rear of the mirrors.

 Benefits of aluminium mirrors

 Our aluminium mirrors are chemically polished.
-This ensures that the surfaces are super-smooth and free of turning lines, fly cutting arcs and diffractive patterns that are seen on diamond turned (SPDT) mirrors.
-Our aluminium mirrors have no loss of image quality when used with visible lasers.
+This ensures that the surfaces are super smooth and free of turning lines, fly cutting arcs and diffractive patterns that can lower the surface quality.

 Our proprietary stress relieving and heat treatment gives long term stability and performance across a wide range of temperatures.

 LBP Optics can make mirrors from intricately engineered parts where one face is needed to be a laser grade mirror surface.
-We can make flat or spherically curved aluminium mirrors, with a wide choice of reflective coatings.
+We can make flat, spherical and aspheric aluminium optics, with various mirror coatings.

-- Protected Silver for visible and near infrared (SWIR).
+- Protected silver for visible and near infrared use.

 - A simple MgF2 overcoat for UV and visible use.

-It is possible to have a vacuum deposited dielectric coating optimised for other specific wavelengths, or several multiple wavelengths.
-For example coatings optimised for telecoms wavelengths, 1 micron fiber lasers or for broad IR illumination.
+It is possible to have a thin film vacuum deposited coating optimised for other specific wavelengths, or several multiple wavelengths.
+For example, coatings optimised for “telecoms” wavelengths, 1 micron fiber lasers or for IR illumination.

-To improve the laser damage resistance and reduce scatter, LBP aluminium mirrors have an intermediate layer of electroless nickel deposited.
-This gives an amorphous, non crystalline surface of exceptional smoothness.
-Electroless Nickel protects the whole of the mirror from oxidation.
+To improve the laser damage resistance and reduce scatter, our aluminium mirrors have an intermediate layer of electroless nickel deposited.
+This gives an amorphous, non-crystalline surface of exceptional smoothness.
+Electroless nickel also protects the whole of the mirror from oxidation.